Appearances are but a glimpse of what is hidden.

 And since the portions of the great and the small are equal in number, so too all things would be in everything.
 Nor is it possible that they should exist apart, but all things have a portion of everything.

-The descent into Hades is much the same from whatever place we start.
+The descent to Hades is the same from every place.

 Neither is there a smallest part of what is small, but there is always a smaller (for it is impossible that what is should cease to be).
 Likewise there is always something larger than what is large.